 Defining Organisational Boundaries as CSRD’s Initial Step

-While the Double Materiality Assessment (DMA) is frequently cited as the initial step in the CSRD reporting journey, it is important to recognise that it doesn’t truly mark the beginning.
+While the Double Materiality Assessment (DMA) is frequently cited as the initial step in the CSRD reporting journey, it is important to recognise that it doesn’t truly mark the beginning of your CSRD checklist.
 The Double Materiality Assessment identifies "what" is material to the undertaking, but before determining the "what," organisations must establish their organisational boundaries.

 Defining these boundaries answers the essential question of "who" is affected, identifying which entities and locations fall within the scope of the reporting.
 This foundational step is critical and should precede the DMA, as it sets the stage for a comprehensive and accurate sustainability report.